South Island Itinerary 10 days

 Star Gazing at Wanaka

-• In the morning, I hiked up to the summit of Mount Iron to get picturesque views of Wanaka.
-It was totally worth it!
+In the morning, I embarked on a hike to the summit of Mount Iron to soak in the picturesque views of Wanaka.
+The effort was undoubtedly worth it!

-• And in the evening I was at Queenstown, where I tried the burger at famous Fergburger.
-It is one of the most famous food options in Queenstown.
-There is always a very huge queue.
-The burger was definitely tasty but if you ask me was it worth the 30 minutes waiting line?
-I would say no.
+Later in the evening, I found myself in Queenstown, where I decided to try the renowned Fergburger.
+This eatery is one of the most famous food options in Queenstown, often characterized by an extensive queue.
+While the burger was undoubtedly tasty, if you were to ask me whether it was worth the 30-minute wait in line, I would have to say no.

-If you want panoramic views of Lake Wanaka and Wanaka town, Mount Iron Summit is definitely the place to be.
-Mount Iron is about 573 metres high and is one of the prominent mountains visible from Wanaka town.
+For panoramic views of Lake Wanaka and the town itself, the Mount Iron Summit is an absolute must-visit.
+Standing at approximately 573 meters high, Mount Iron is one of the prominent mountains that grace the skyline and is easily visible from Wanaka town.

 Backpacking in New Zealand

-The car park is about 2 kilometres from the Town centre.
-And that is the starting point of the hike.
+The car park, situated roughly 2 kilometers from the town center, serves as the starting point for the hike.

 Logistics